devplayer0/fyp/report.md

 Additional data might be included for each instruction traced, such as the value of registers involved in the instruction (the "operands"), or the addresses and values of memory accessed (so-called "data tracing").
-In rare cases, code executed might even by dynamically generated, so it may be necessary to include the value of the instruction itself in the trace.
+In rare cases, code executed might even be dynamically generated, so it may be necessary to include the opcode of the instruction itself in the trace.

 Considering the speed of modern processors (and even microcontrollers, including the STM32F4xx-based chip used in this project), tracing can often generate a significant amount of data.
-As such, a simplified statisical method is often employed when profiling programs.
+As such, a simplified statistical method is often employed when profiling programs.
 In an example setup, a profiling tool might sample the value of the processor's program counter at an interval.
 This results in a much smaller volume of data, but won't affect accuracy too much in the case